wbyoung/lampie/README.md

 - [`sensor.<switch_id>_notification`](#sensorswitch_id_notification)

 If you disable these entities, it is possible that various other entities may not be restored after restarting Home Assistant.

+##### Zigbee2MQTT

+While supported by the Blue switch firmware, Zigbee2MQTT does not yet provide events with an `action` for when a notification expires (it only supports, for instance, [`config_double`](https://www.zigbee2mqtt.io/devices/VZM35-SN.html#action-enum)).

+This integration therefore handles notification expiration itself for switches configured with Zigbee2MQTT.
+This may change unexpectedly in the future—if and when it is possible, Lampie will change to sending durations to the firmware.

 ## More Screenshots